Malhar-Girgaonkar/M.U.R.A.L/Readme.txt

 	-Human-made Images: Folder that contains known human made image for demo.

 	-Application Screenshots: Folder with screenshots of application if its unable to run.

+    -Dependencies:
+	-Prerequisite.py: A program to install modules used in code.

     -Models: It is the folder where i store my module trained using CNN.